-The Canadian Ranking points system provides multiple opportunities to obtain points in each individual distance, from the international and national competitions listed above in Section 7.2.
-The following defines the number of races that will be used to calculate the final 2021-2022 Canadian Ranking List - Individual Distance Final Classification.
+The Canadian Ranking points system provides multiple opportunities to obtain points in each individual distance, from the national competitions listed above in Section 7.2.
+The following defines the number of races that will be used to calculate the final 2023-2024 Canadian Ranking List - Individual Distance Final Classification.
 If athletes have raced more than the number of races indicated, only the highest ranking point performances will be used.

 - i.
-500m Women and Men: best 7 of 9 race rankings - ii.
-1000m Women and Men: best 8 of 10 race rankings - iii.
-1500m Women and Men: best 3 of 4 race rankings - iv.
+500m Women and Men: best 4 of 6 race rankings - ii.
+1000m Women and Men: best 4 of 6 race rankings

+- iii.
+1500m Women and Men: best 2 of 3 race rankings - iv.
 3000m/5000m Women: best 4 of 6 race rankings (Combined Long Distance ranking) - v.
-5000m/10000m Men: best 4 of 6 race rankings (Combined Long Distance Ranking) - vi.
-Mass Start Women and Men: best 3 of 4 race rankings i.
-Canadian Ranking points will be awarded as per the Canada Cup Ranking Scoring Table (Appendix C).
+5000m/10000m Men; best 4 of 6 race rankings (Combined Long Distance Ranking) - vi.
+Mass Start Women and Men: best 2 of 3 race rankings